Gautam-Verma1/Innovative-Notepad/README.md

 This includes changing the font size.
 The font size renges from 8 - 28 with a jump of 4.

 ### 4. Theme
 The theme of the notepad can be changed.
-This includes:_
+This includes: <br />
-    Dracula: Black background with green font_
+    Dracula: Black background with green font<br />
-    Queen: Black background with purple font_
+    Queen: Black background with purple font<br />
-    Dawn: White background with orange font_
+    Dawn: White background with orange font<br />
     Light: White background with blue font

 ### 5. Miscellaneous